PARTNERS AND SUPPLIERS

 Some modern boilers have a frost protection setting that can also help.
 This switches the boiler on when it detects that the water has dropped below a certain temperature.
 It can also be a good idea to check the pipes before winter to ensure that there are no cracks or damage, and to repair or replace any if necessary.

-With vast experience handling insurance policies for a wide range of landlords, and with relationships with a number of leading insurers, Rentguard Insurance aims to simplify your insurance arrangements and help to protect your property, its contents, and your liabilities.
+With vast experience handling insurance policies for a wide range of landlords, and with relationships with some of the leading insurers, Gallagher aims to simplify your insurance arrangements and help to protect your property, its contents and your liabilities.